Programs with More Selective Admission Guidelines for Freshmen

 Honors Tutorial College

 Students who apply to the Honors Tutorial College (HTC) are required to submit HTC-specific essays with their application, and many HTC majors strongly recommend that students submit additional application materials.
-Essay prompts and recommended materials can be found by reviewing the requirements for selecting an HTC major.
-Selected students typically will interview in January and February.
-Students typically apply to HTC by selecting an Honors major on the Common Application and submitting the supplemental materials; however, if you applied to Ohio University before learning about the Honors Tutorial College, please review the requirements for selecting an HTC major.
+Essay prompts and recommended materials can be found by reviewing the HTC Apply page.
+Students selected to move forward in the selection process must complete an interview.
+(Interviews are typically held in January and February.)

 E.W.
 Scripps School of Journalism